 As you see there are more options to program AR.Drones than any others.
 It also maybe the easiest way to start programming drones with a type of Parrot AR.Drone.
 The manufacturer released an API for their machines AR.Drone API that is written in C++ and is available to public.
 A good thing is that there is a ton of information out there on how to program these drones with AR.Drone API (just google it) as the API has been there for a while.
 Although the API is written in C++ you can use whatever language you want to connect to it.

 Choose a drone or a quadcopter to your taste.
-Take a look at the article about best drones for sale in 2015 or at these awesome AR.Drones from Amazon:
+Take a look at the article about best drones for sale or at these awesome AR.Drones from Amazon:

 Many of the projects are old, though.
 It’s more common to use Android Apps development to make drones do stuff these days.